Last Updated on March 22, 2023

 It’s not just that Skytech has been able to make great desktops, their customer support is also top-notch.
 Any problems that you would maybe run into such as errors or defects (which hardly happens) Skytech is ready to work with you and make it right, right away.

 With the Shadow 3.0 PC specifically, there are a few variations that are available.
-I will be going over the Ryzen 7 3700X / RTX 3060 Ti 8GB version for this review but I will also compare the differences with some of the lower priced options as well.
+I will be going over the Ryzen 7 3700X / RTX 3060 Ti 8GB version for this review but I will also compare the differences with some of the lower-priced options as well as the Intel variation that uses a liquid cooler.

 Before moving onto all of the hardware in this desktop I wanted to touch up on some of the key features that is included with it.